DPASyn: Mechanism-Aware Drug Synergy Prediction via Dual Attention and Precision-Aware Quantization: The Proposed DPASyn

 \subsection{Dual Attention-Based Pooling Module}

-To enhance cross-modal interaction modeling and structural stability in drug pair analysis, we propose an optimized Dual-Attention module with two core architectural innovations.
-As illustrated in Figure~\ref{fig2}, the overall computational steps of our dual-attention-based pooling mechanism involve calculating graph-level representations through a weighted sum of node embeddings based on attention scores.
+To enhance cross-modal interaction modeling and structural stability in drug-pair analysis, we propose an optimized Dual-Attention module with two core architectural innovations.
+As illustrated in Fig.~\ref{fig:atten}, the overall computational steps of our dual-attention-based pooling mechanism involve calculating graph-level representations through a weighted sum of node embeddings based on attention scores.
 The first innovation involves the implementation of shared projection matrices for query, key, and value transformations across both drug sequences.
 By reusing identical linear weights for dual drug representations, the model is compelled to project substructure features into a unified latent space.
 This design not only reduces parameter redundancy by 50\% compared to independent dual-stream projections but also forces chemically analogous patterns between drugs to align in the shared subspace, thereby enhancing the interpretability and consistency of cross-drug attention calculations.

-The second innovation focuses on positioning of layer normalization to optimize gradient propagation.
+The second innovation focuses on the positioning of layer normalization to optimize gradient propagation.
 Unlike conventional approaches that apply LayerNorm before residual connections, our module performs normalization after combining attention outputs with original feature averages.
 Specifically, the residual branch aggregates initial node embeddings through dimension-wise averaging, which is then summed with attention-weighted vectors before undergoing LayerNorm.
 This post-addition normalization strategy ensures smoother gradient flow through the attention pathways while preserving the magnitude stability of feature updates.
 The design effectively mitigates gradient vanishing/exploding risks in deep layers.

-In our framework, \(H_x^l\) and \(H_y^l\) respectively represent the graph - embedding matrices extracted from the final GAT layer for drug$_x$ and drug$_y$.
-The attention scores $\tilde{A}_{x \to y}$ and $\tilde{A}_{y \to x}$ are specifically designed for the drug pair.
-Finally, we compute the weighted sum of all node vectors based on these attention scores to obtain the final graph - level representations.
+In our framework, \(H_x^l\) and \(H_y^l\) respectively represent the graph-embedding matrices extracted from the final GAT layer for drug$_x$ and drug$_y$.
+The attention scores $\tilde{A}_{x\to y}$ and $\tilde{A}_{y\to x}$ are specifically designed for the drug pair.
+Finally, we compute the weighted sum of all node vectors based on these attention scores to obtain the final graph-level representations.